 - maternal pelvic structures

 The technician will also take freeze frames of each of the relevant shots to keep in your baby’s file for future reference.
-They may also give you a CD or a DVD of the pictures so you can post scary looking 3D ultrasound pics to Facebook and really creep out all your friends who don’t have babies.
+They may also give you a CD or a DVD of the pictures (or an “old-fashioned” swath of print outs!) so you can post scary looking 3D ultrasound pics to Facebook and really creep out all your friends who don’t have babies.
 MU-hu-hahahaha.

 The most common abnormal finding is the location of the placenta.
-If the embryo implants low in the uterus, the placenta may fully or partially cover the opening of the cervix.
-This is called placenta previa and occurs in 1-3% of pregnancies.
-A partial previa will usually resolve on its own by 28 weeks, while a complete previa will require a C-section around 36 weeks (yay modern medicine – if this were 200 years ago, you probably wouldn’t survive).
+Most of the time, the placenta gravitates upward in the womb as pregnancy progresses, so that by late pregnancy it’s toward the top of the uterus.
+But if the embryo implants low in the uterus, the placenta may fully or partially cover the opening of the cervix.
+This is called placenta previa and occurs in about 1 in 200 pregnancies.
+A partial previa will usually resolve on its own by 28 weeks, while a complete previa will require a C-section around (or possibly after, depending) 36 weeks (yay modern medicine – if this were 200 years ago, you probably wouldn’t survive).

 If there are any problems, you will most likely speak to a perinatologist, an OB who specializes in high-risk pregnancies.

 Try to enjoy the show and not dwell on all the scary things they can discover, although that is easier said than done.

 Good luck and have fun!
 P.S.
 Are you in my posse on Facebook?